- EMERGING INITIATIVES

 How can I check on the status of a rebate?

-- Check the status in the Vision application portal.
-If you still have questions, email or call MassCEC with the applicant’s name and project number, and we will respond as soon as possible.
+- Email or call MassCEC with the applicant’s name and project number, and we will respond as soon as possible.

 What are the customer’s responsibilities for supporting the change-out?